ethanstrominger/calendargroup/README.md

 # calendargroup
+VO - Combine multiple meetup and other Webcal calendars into one calendar so that all the selected calendars can be subscribed to with one URL.

 V1 - The calendar aggregator will facilitate sharing related events from Meetup, EventBrite, and calendars that use webcal via a calendar that event goers can subscribe to.